TangibleDream/uptake/README.md

 3. Automate tests

 Since I had the option of technology, I used C#/Selenium/SpecFlow/ReportUnit.
 For each test I mapped out xpath selectors by page object modeling.
 For most commands I created extension methods for cleaner code.

-⋅⋅a.
-Field validation seems important for this test, and thankfully baked in with type=”number” and min=”1” properties of input.
+  -  Field validation seems important for this test, and thankfully baked in with type=”number” and min=”1” properties of input.
 Decimal, negative numbers, and empty fields  are tested to assure the script will not advance to the dimension page or the result page
-⋅⋅b.
-For simple and complex calculation, I assure that the total area to paint is calculated, and that the total gallons required is likewise calculated.
+  -  For simple and complex calculation, I assure that the total area to paint is calculated, and that the total gallons required is likewise calculated.
   4. View initial results

 On the initial run, I see flawless field validation, but a failed test made for area to paint in the simple, complex and rounding calculation.
   5. Flushing out additional bugs
 By observing the failed test under debug, I see that the total area to paint is being miscalculated.
   6. Report 1st bug.
-⋅⋅`JIRA PC-0001 Total Area to paint is miscalculated.
+  - `JIRA PC-0001 Total Area to paint is miscalculated.

     When I run the following test cases.

     RoundingCalculation

     OneRoomCalculation

     ThreeRoomCalculation

-The total area to paint is not calculated correctly
+    The total area to paint is not calculated correctly To reproduce
-To reproduce

--When I submit 1 room to paint
+    -  When I submit 1 room to paint

--And I set the calculation to 20L, 20W, and 5H
+    -  And I set the calculation to 20L, 20W, and 5H

     Then I should have a total length to paint of 400 or ((20*2)+ (20*2))*5

     Currently I receive 2000 gallons.

     Note: Issue tested on Chrome and IE`

   7. Receive repair, rerun test.
   8. Flush out 2nd bug.

 The second running of the test now isolates a rounding error.
   9. Report 2nd bug.
-`JIRA PC-0002 Paint ` for each room does not round up When I run the following test cases.
+  -  `JIRA PC-0002 Paint ` for each room does not round up When I run the following test cases.
     RoundingCalculation
     ThreeRoomCalculation

     The gallons of paint per room is not properly calculated due to rounding.

     To reproduce
--When I submit 1 room to paint
+    -  When I submit 1 room to paint
     -  And I set the calculation to 20L, 20W, and 6H

     Then I should have a total length to paint of 480.
 This would calculate to 1.2 gallons of paint which should, in turn round up to 2 gallons.

     Currently, it rounds down to 1 gallon.`

   10. Receive repair, rerun test.

   Note:
   While crawling the code for the fix, I noted that the calculations were rounding down instead of up.
 But I also noticed it was dividing by 350 and not 400, I added an additional test to check for proper rounding

   11. Flush out 3rd bug.

   Looking at the 3rd build report, both the One Room Calculation and the new 350 special test round to the wrong number of gallons
   12. Report 3rd bug.
-`JIRA PC-0003 Paint gallons for each room does not round correctly When I run the following test cases.
+  -  `JIRA PC-0003 Paint gallons for each room does not round correctly When I run the following test cases.
   RoundingCalculation
   OneRoomCalculation

   The gallons of paint per room is not properly calculated.

   To reproduce
--When I submit 1 room to paint
+  -  When I submit 1 room to paint
   -  And I set the calculation to 15L, 15W, and 6H

   Then I should have a total length to paint of 360.
 This would calculate to .8 gallons of paint which should, in turn round up to 1 gallon.

   Currently, it rounds to 2 gallons.`

   13. Receive repair, rerun test.
   14. All tests now pass; this build can be sent to UAT.

 ## Running Tests